 3. A complainant of any violation involving alleged sexual misconduct or assault may participate in a hearing without physically appearing before the board.
 The complainant may participate through the use of a speakerphone or via similar means.

 4. All judicial hearings shall be conducted in accordance with the standards of fair process.
 Specifically, the respondent should be informed of the nature of the charges, be given a fair opportunity to refute them, and the opportunity to appeal the board’s decision.
-Any board member who feels they cannot be impartial in a given case may recuse themselves, and shall be replaced by another voting member.
+Any board members who feel they cannot be impartial in a given case may recuse themselves, and shall be replaced by other voting members.

 6. Only individuals with direct knowledge of the incident will be allowed as witnesses.
 Character witnesses are not permitted.